AWoelfel/self-cert/README.md

 ## Certificate usage

 During ``make init`` the ROOT CA is created and stored in two places.
-The file ´´./rootCA.crt´´ can be added too the trusted CA store of your system.
+The file ``./rootCA.crt`` can be added to the trusted CA store of your system.

 Any certificate creation like ``make certs/%.pem`` or ``make certs/%.crt`` will create the certificate and a corresponding private key.
 Those are to be placed in your webserver for TLS/SSL/HTTPS connections.